emicklei/melrose/docs/cli.md

 [Usage](cli.html)
 [Language](dsl.html)

-# Melrose Command Line Interface (CLI)
+# Melrose

-Using the command-line tool `melrose`, which is a Read–Eval–Print Loop (REPL) that produces or consumes MIDI.
+The command-line tool `melrose` is a Read–Eval–Print Loop (REPL) that produces or consumes MIDI.
+By entering statements using the [language](dsl.html), `melrose` will send out MIDI messages to any connected [DAW](daw.html).

+Commands to control the program itself are prefix with a colon `:`.
+With `:h` you get list of known functions and commands.

 ## help